tzway/bootTranslate/README.md

 ## bootTranslate

-**Tired of clunky browser translations ruining your learning?**
+**💥 Tired of clunky browser translations ruining your learning?**

-**Struggling with inaccurate translations or constantly switching to a dictionary?**
+**😣 Struggling with inaccurate translations or constantly switching to a dictionary?**

-**Wish you could share Boot.dev’s amazing courses with non-English friends?**
+**🌍 Wish you could share Boot.dev’s amazing courses with non-English friends?**

 ### **bootTranslate solves it all!**